A is for Atlantic

 V is for vineyards

 Wine is one of Cape Town’s specialities.
 There are a number of wine routes to choose from, each with their own distinct character.
+Groot Constantia is a highlight, and offers the chance to taste the Cape’s oldest wine, Grand Constance.
 Don’t forget to try pinotage—a varietal that was created right here in the Cape Winelands!
+Take a ride on the Franschhoek Wine Tram to enjoy some of the estates without having to worry bout driving.

 W is for wildlife